chocolatey/docs/input/en-us/central-management/setup/index.md

 Please see [Central Management Database Setup](xref:ccm-database).

-> :memo: **NOTE**: While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.
+> :memo: **NOTE** While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.

 ## Step 3: Setup Central Management Windows Service(s)

 Please see [Central Management Service Setup](xref:ccm-service).

-> :memo: **NOTE**: If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.
+> :memo: **NOTE** If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.

 ## Step 4: Setup Central Management Website

 Please see [Central Management Web Setup](xref:ccm-website).

-> :memo: **NOTE**: If Step 1 or 2 is not successful, do not move on to this step until you resolve issues with previous steps.
+> :memo: **NOTE** If Step 1 or 2 is not successful, do not move on to this step until you resolve issues with previous steps.

 ## Step 5: Setting up Agent Machines